 Join our Young Adult Ministry Scholars (YAMS) Program and earn a theological graduate degree while actively working with young adults on our university campus.

-This unique program provides 100% tuition scholarships for either the MDiv or MAMD, plus free on-campus housing.
+This unique program provides 100% tuition scholarships for either the MDiv or MAMD, plus a generous stipend.

 You should consider applying for the YAMS program if:

 - You have gifts for ministry and mission among young adults.

-- You desire to use and develop those gifts in God’s service.
+- You desire to use and develop those gifts in the mission of God.

 - You would enjoy living and working on a diverse Christian university campus.

 - You would thrive in graduate courses in leadership, worship, and discipleship.

-Working within different departments of the University of Dubuque, YAMS contribute to making the university “a diverse and equitable community where Christian love is practiced (drawn from the University of Dubuque mission statement).
+Working within different departments of the University of Dubuque, YAMS contribute to making the university a diverse and equitable community where Christian love is practiced (drawn from the University of Dubuque mission statement).
 They participate in a structured program which prepares them for ministry by:

 - Teaching courses for first-year undergrads